Move2Hear: Active Audio-Visual Source Separation: Active Audio-Visual Source Separation

 \section{Active Audio-Visual Source Separation}

 We propose a novel task: active audio-visual source separation (AAViSS).
-In this task, an autonomous agent simultaneously hears multiple audio sources of different types (e.g., speech, music, background noise) that are located at various locations in a 3D environment.
+In this task, an autonomous agent simultaneously hears multiple audio sources of different types (e.g., speech, music, background noise) that are at various locations in a 3D environment.
 The agent's goal is to separate a \emph{target source} (e.g., a specified human speaker or instrument) from the heard audio mixture by intelligently moving in the environment.
-This task requires the agent to leverage both acoustic and visual cues.
+This \emph{active listening} task requires the agent to leverage both acoustic and visual cues.
 While the acoustic signal carries rich information about the types of audio sources and their relative distances and orientations from the agent, the visual signal is crucial both to see obstacles affecting navigation and identify useful locations from which to sample acoustic information in the visible 3D scene.

 \paragraph{Task Definition.} In each episode of agent experience, multiple audio sources are randomly initialized in the 3D environment.
 The map of the environment is unknown to the agent as are the locations of the audio sources.
-At each step, the agent hears a mixed binaural\footnote{\emph{Binaural} corresponds to audio received with two microphones separated by the width of an average human head and encapsulated in outer ear pinnae shapes to capture human-like spectral detail.
-We use binaural sound to make our results easily human-interpretable, but other sensor embodiments (e.g., ambisonic microphone) are similarly applicable.} audio signal that is a function of the source types (e.g., human voice, music, etc.), their displacement from the agent, and their sound reflections resulting from the major geometric surfaces and materials in the 3D scene.
+At each step, the agent hears a mixed binaural audio signal that is a function of the source types (e.g., human voice, music, etc.), their displacement from the agent, and their sound reflections resulting from the major geometric surfaces and materials in the 3D scene.
 One of the audio sources is the target, i.e., the source the agent wants to hear, as relevant to its overarching application setting.
 The agent is tasked with predicting the target's \emph{monaural} audio signal as clearly as possible---that is, the true latent target sound itself, separated from the other sources and independent of the spatial effects of where it is emitted.
 The agent must intelligently move and sample visual-acoustic cues from its environment to best predict the target signal by the end of a fixed time budget.